-It is unbelievable to me that we are in November already but here we are!
-This weekend we are set to “Fall Back” or set our clocks back one hour in accordance with Daylight Savings Time, 2 a.m. on Sunday.
-The kids always ask me why we have to change the clocks and I am never really sure what to tell them.
-I always heard something about the time changing to benefit the farmers back in the day but again I have no real idea what DST is.
+This weekend we are set to “Spring Forward” or set our clocks forward an hour per Daylight Savings Time, 2 a.m. on Sunday.
+The kids always ask me why we have to change the clocks, and I am never sure what to tell them.
+I always heard something about the time changing to benefit the farmers back in the day, but again I have no real idea what DST is.

 Though daylight savings time has predominantly been used in the northern hemisphere, it has been no longer observed in certain northern hemispherical countries like Asia and northern Africa.
 The Daylight Savings Time concept while being praised by many is also frowned and swore upon by many others.
 This is due DST affecting the many aspects of people lives that we may not be aware of.
 By just adding 1 hour of daylight time you are benefiting retail stores, sports activities and outdoor oriented businesses while cursing farmers and evening entertainers.
 Because of this considerably little 1 hour, many people become disoriented, arrive to work late, develop disturbed sleep patterns, are late for their appointments, miss their flights and even miss important business meetings.